A journalist who’s written for The New York Times and TIME on generating story ideas that will impress editors.

 The word “idea” is a vague term, so don’t think in terms of what makes a good story idea.
 What you need to do is think in terms of the published story.

-Ideas that will make good published stories and therefore get accepted, have to be extremely sharp and focused.
+Ideas that make good published stories and, therefore, get accepted, have to be extremely sharp and focused.
 If you can’t sum it up in a single sentence, you’re not slicing your story thin enough.
 Once you have an idea, think of a headline.
-Think of the core point of the story and what you’re trying to convey through it.
+Think of the core point of the story and what you’re trying to convey.
 You have to get really specific.
-A story for a writing magazine on how writers can make more money is interesting but not clever enough.
-A story about how writers can make an additional $1,000 a month got me my first break with The Writer and later became an e-book.
+A story for a writing magazine on how writers can make more money is interesting, but not clever enough.
+A story about how writers can make an additional $1,000 a month got me my first break with The Writer and later became a book.

 Your story ideas should be such that they can be summed up in a single sentence.
-They also need to say something new, something interesting that the editor may not have heard of before.
+They also need to say something new, something interesting, something the editor may not have heard of before.
 Local ideas and sources that only you have access to can help you get your foot in the door.
+And when your story ideas do these things, the sales become easy and effortless.

 FREE RESOURCE: